You shall know the truth and the truth shall set you free

 DO WE ALL HAVE PERSONAL “GUARDIAN ANGELS?”

 We should always focus on the Lord Jesus Christ as our Sole Provider and Protector and never focus on the angels of God as such.
-Yet, it is wonderful to know that angels are the ministering servants of God, and so, Scripture does indicate that God assigns a ‘personal’ angel to every ‘little child’ [and] sincere believer, “who always see the face of the Father Who is in heaven,” (Mt.
+Yet, it is wonderful to know that angels are the ministering servants of God, and so, Scripture does indicate that God assigns a ‘personal’ angel to every ‘little child’ [or] sincere believer, “who always see the face of the Father Who is in heaven,” (Mt.
 18:10.)

 Although Scripture does not state this emphatically, we can accept that these angels are ‘personal’ guarding angels of the highest rank.
-Such angels are indeed “the servants of God,” whom He “sends forth to minister to those who will inherit salvation” - that is, the sincere believers of Jesus Christ, (Heb.
+Such angels are indeed “the servants of God,” whom He “sends forth to minister to those who will inherit salvation” - that is, the sincere believers of Jesus, (Heb.
 1:14.)

 SHOULD WE CONSULT, COMMAND, WORSHIP AND REVERE ANGELS?

-Scripture teaches that angels were created for GOD to minister primarily to GOD.
+Scripture teaches that angels were created for God to minister primarily to God.
 The holy angels live to worship and obey God Alone.
 The psalmist declared in Ps.
 103:19-22, “The Lord has established His throne in heaven, and His Kingdom rules over all.
-Bless the Lord, you His angels… who do His Word, heeding the voice of His word.. you ministers of HIS, who do His pleasure.”
+Bless the Lord, you His angels… who do His Word, heeding the voice of His word.. you ministers of His, who do His pleasure.”

 As holy angels are mighty, spiritual beings directly under the command of God Alone, we should respect the angels.
-Nevertheless, there are many who jest with angels; insult, belittle and revile (or slander) angels, and degrade the holy angels of God to the state of pathetic little creatures that shoot arrows at lovers!
+Nevertheless, there are many who jest about angels; insult, belittle and revile (or slander) angels, and degrade the holy angels of God to the state of pathetic little creatures that shoot arrows at lovers!
 Peter warned against this type of disrespect towards the awesome, holy angels of God in 2 Pt.
 2:9-11, and he wrote, “…[Such people] are presumptuous… and not afraid to speak evil of dignitaries, whereas angels, who are greater in power and might, do not…” (Jude v.
 8-9.)

 When angels minister to humankind, (and they do, ‘for He shall give His angels charge over you…’) they will only minister according to the directions of God and no one else, (Rev. 5:11.)